 The housing market has remained open in this lockdown — and with demand for properties high, it’s definitely a seller’s market.
 But while restrictions are starting to lift, hosting a virtual viewing is still a great way to market your home in the pandemic.
 But a lot can go wrong, too — so we’ve asked the online estate agents Strike for their top tips.

 4 minute read

-Strike, an estate agency that will sell your home for free, has a lot of experience harnessing the power of technology to make moving easier.
-So we’ve asked Jonathan Magill, the UK Network Director for Strike, for tips to help maximize the potential (and limit the frustrations) of virtual viewings.
+Strike, an estate agency that will sell your home for free, has a lot of experience harnessing the power of technology to make moving easier — with a handy app and an online hub, plus virtual viewings.
+Jonathan Magill, the UK Network Director for Strike, gave us some top tips from Strike on when (and how) virtual viewings work best.

-Also, be aware of where you’re standing.
+You’ll also want to make sure your home is looking its best on screen.
+Take away any clutter and try to use your furniture to show the potential of the room.
+Open up curtains and blinds to maximize your lighting — and be mindful of what areas you’re showing the viewer.
 Do a test run on your phone to see what angles make the room look the brightest onscreen and what dark corners to avoid.

 “Sending a video tour can be difficult as a lot of emails have a size limit,” Magill says.
 A WeTransfer link can often do the trick, but if the buyer isn’t technically-minded you may run into an issue — it’s worth checking in with your agent on the best way to share.

 Finally, even in a virtual viewing, it’s crucial to remember that you’re still “hosting”.
 Whether you do it live or pre-recorded, it’s more than just a walk around your house.
 Start and finish in your best rooms, because the beginning

 and end of a tour make the biggest impressions.
 Make sure to point out the things that you love — and what makes your house a home.